IvanPalm/HomeServer/README.md

 ## Networking

-For the first connection, use passwork-based access from the admin user on the server.
+For the first connection, use password-based access from the admin user on the server.

 ---